NikolasHunter515/NikolasHunter515/README.md

 - 👋 Hi, I’m @NikolasHunter515
 - 👀 I’m interested in ... film, architecutre, and nature.
 - 🌱 I’m currently learning ...
-Springboot, xml, react, and bash.
+Springboot, machine learning, react, and cloud computing.
 - 💞️ I’m looking to collaborate on ... backend projects web and desktop, using Java, JavaScript, and C/C++.
 - 📫 How to reach me ...
 - 😄 Pronouns: ...